 UNAIDS goals specify that country programs should achieve viral suppression in at least 90% of those who start antiretroviral treatment (ART).
 In South Africa, only 51-68% of those on antiretroviral treatment (ART) achieve viral suppression, both through poor adherence and loss to care.
-The greatest losses occur in the first year on ART, with the up to 27% of people leaving care within the first four months of treatment.
+The greatest losses occur in the first year on ART, with up to 27% of people leaving care within the first four months of treatment.

 Early detection of poor adherence and linkage to support for new patients is critical.
 The evidence shows that patients who miss doses of tablets early in treatment go on to miss clinic visits, exhibit poor outcomes, and are disproportionately lost to care.
 The most widely used way to monitor adherence (e.g., self-report) is largely unreliable.